falcettijr/falcettijr/README.md

 # Hi!👋  I'm Sergio Falcetti!

 ##  About Me

 🌱 - I am currently studying to become a "Full Stack Developer"

-📙 - I'm focused on HTML, CSS, JavaScript and SQL in addition to other courses such as:
+📙 - I'm focused on HTML, CSS, JavaScript, PHP and SQL.

-👨🏻‍💻 - Logic and algorithms, GIT, Software Documentation, Figma and Scrum.

-💼 - I'm a professional with ten years of experience in credit analysis management.

-🎯 -  I'm now in career transition and looking for a developer opportunity to start in the world of programming!
+🎯 -  I am currently seeking an opportunity as a developer to embark on my programming journey!

 ## Skills